US edges Canada 3-2 in women’s hockey worlds in Finland

 The U.S. has six points and is alone in first in Group A. Canada dropped into a tie with Finland and Russia, all with three points apiece.
 Switzerland is winless in two games.

 Brianne Jenner had goal and an assist in her 100th career game for Canada.
 Sarah Nurse also scored and Brigette Lacquette assisted on two goals.
-Goalie Emerance Maschmeyer turned away 27 shots in the loss.
+Goalie Emerance Maschmeyer turned away 27 shots.

+The Canadians scored both goals on power plays but went 2-for-7 overall.
+The U.S. was 1-for-6.

+“I think special teams wins hockey games,” Nurse said.
+“And I think on our power play specifically, we had a lot of good chances and we did capitalize on it.
+We’d like to capitalize on a couple more.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.